ahkhiat/ahkhiat/README.md

 ## About me

 I am a web developer passionate about new technologies.
-I am familiar with Symfony and PHP in general.
+I am familiar with POO in Java, Android Studio, Symfony and PHP in general.
 I have good skills with SQL databases.
 I also enjoy JavaScript environments.
 I am just at the beginning of my journey, but I am eager to learn, and I love it!

 ## Social media